Smart Choices and the Selection Monad: The selection monad and algebraic operations

-holds for all sets $X$ and $\gamma\type X \rightarrow \R$, concluding the proof. \end{proof} We next see that, as one would expect, we can use algebraic operations for $\T$-effects to obtain corresponding ones for $\S_\T$-effects.
+We next see that, as one would expect, we can use algebraic operations for $\T$-effects to obtain corresponding ones for $\S_\T$-effects.
 If $\op$ is an $(I,O)$-ary $\T$-algebraic operation, it can be considered to be an $(I \times \R^I,O)$-ary algebraic operation which ignores its reward function argument.
 The auxiliary functions $\aux_{X,o,\gamma}$ are the same as the $(\op_o)_X$ and Proposition~\ref{gengen} then yields a $(I,O)$-ary $\S_\T$-algebraic operation $\wop$, where:

 which is the natural pointwise definition.
 In the case where $I = [n]$ this can be written as: